sifatsiddik/OG.FLUSH/README.md

 <br>

 ## Description
-This tool automatically generates a sewer system based on open-source geodata inputs, ideally the open-access source OpenStreetMaps (OpenStreetMap contributors, 2017) https://planet.openstreetmap.org/.
-The generated outputs are then used to generate a hydrodynamic sewer system model like the Storm Water Management Model SWMM (Rossman, 2015) https://www.epa.gov/water-research/storm-water-management-model-swmm.
+This tool automatically generates a sewer system based on open-source geodata inputs, ideally the open-access source OpenStreetMaps.
+The generated outputs are then used to generate a hydrodynamic sewer system model like the Storm Water Management Model or SWMM.

 The conceptual details and methodology can be found at https://www.mdpi.com/2073-4441/15/1/46.